soniamartis/my-qt-list/ds_algo/patterns/readme.md

 - More suited for problems where u have to explore all paths

 ### Backtracking
-- DFS works on a prebuitl tree, whereeas in backtracking, we have to dynamically create the tree based on decisions made along the way
+- DFS works on a prebuilt tree, whereeas in backtracking, we have to dynamically create the tree based on decisions made along the way
 - When we hit a dead end and do not find the solution, we backtrack to the previoud decision and take another path

 ### Priority Queue
--
+- Used for finding top K, K largest and K smallest elements
+- Min heap -> K largest and max heap -> K smallest